 A supportive bra

 Nursing bras are great but make sure you get a supportive nursing bra.
 What will feel good for you will depend on your chest size and bra preference.
-So when you find what you like buy a couple at least.
+So when you find one you like get a couple.

 Milk storage bags

 These are super important to have on hand if you have an over supply and are pumping and storing milk.
 The first few days home I completely forgot about these and was scrambling to get some since I had so much milk that needed to be stored and nothing to store it in safely.

 Click the image to be linked to breast milk storage bags.

 If you end up being like me and either exclusively pump or switch back and forth a bottle with a nipple that mimics a relay breast is essential.
 My daughter prefers the bottles that feel like the real thing.
 We also like using bottles for anti colic because gas and babies do not make a happy combination.